moovspace/email-theme-outlook/README.md

-# email-theme-outlook
+# Html email themes
-Html email theme for outlook and google mail.
+Html email theme for outlook and google mail without tables only divs.